Wiki · Concept · Last reviewed June 25, 2026

 Modern language models usually do not read text as words.
 They read token sequences.
 The same sentence may consume different numbers of tokens under different tokenizers, and the same visible string may be split differently across models.
 This is why context length, model cost, truncation, and generation limits are measured in tokens rather than pages or characters.

 Tokenization is part of the model contract.
-Once a model is trained with a tokenizer, changing that tokenizer usually changes the meaning of its input IDs and requires careful retraining or adaptation.
+Once a model is trained with a tokenizer, changing that tokenizer changes the meaning of many input IDs and usually requires retraining, adaptation, or a carefully managed compatibility layer.

 Common Methods